Yosemite National Park

 Assessment information

-Current threats to the integrity of the Yosemite National Park World Heritage site include over-development, unregulated day use, air pollution, invasive species and altered fire regimes.
+Current threats to the integrity of the Yosemite National Park World Heritage site include over-development, unregulated day use, air pollution, invasive species, altered fire regimes and the ecological impacts of climate change.
 Although 94% of Yosemite is Congressionally designated wilderness, the remaining 6% has serious problems with over-development and over-crowding, especially in Yosemite Valley.
 This creates a congested urban environment which encroaches on the natural beauty of the valley, impacting natural ecosystems and wildlife.
-Between four and five million people visit the park each year and there are no limits on the number of people that can enter the park each day.
-With excessive visitor use, a rare and valuable quality - the ability to experience seclusion and tranquillity - can diminish or even disappear.
+Up to 5.5 million people visit the park each year.
+With these levels of visitor use, and an excessive reliance on personal motor vehicles, a rare and valuable quality - the ability to experience seclusion and tranquillity - can diminish or even disappear.
 High levels of air pollutants have adversely affected certain tree species and the park's aesthetics.
 Fire management is a vexing issue in which the legacy of undesirable suppression policies is colliding with the impacts of climate change.
+The inexorable progress of climate change intensifies threats associated with fire regimes, invasive species and the decline of parts of Yosemite's ecosystem.

 (Air pollution)